 This could impact the cheating spouse’s chances of receiving spousal support, especially if they spent community funds like in Factor #3.
 Additionally, even if the spouses were living apart at the time the other relationship started since Texas does not recognize “legal separation”, the party who has an extra-marital affair is said to be still committing adultery.

 Factor 5: Was the Cheating Spouse Honest with the Court About his/her Infidelity?

-In conclusion, if your spouse is the one that is cheating on you, the most important goal that you should have is proving it to the court.
-If you are the one that was unfaithful, you should cease your affair until after your divorce is final and be honest about it from the beginning.
-Either way, you should be sure to consult with an experienced Family Law attorney so that you will receive the most favorable outcome possible, even with infidelity in the midst of all of the issues.
+In conclusion, if your spouse is the one that is cheating on you, then the most important goal that you should have is proving it to the court.
+If you are the one that was unfaithful, then you should cease your affair until after your divorce is final and be honest about it from the beginning.
+Either way, you should be sure to consult with an experienced family law attorney so that you will receive the most favorable outcome possible, even with infidelity in the midst of all of the issues.